This scholarship has been established through the generous support of The Collier Charitable Fund.

 Conditions of acceptance:

-- The recipient must be willing to write a note of thanks at the completion of Trimester 1, 2021 to the funder detailing how the scholarship has made an impact to them personally (these notes will be provided to the funder via the Development and Alumni Office).
+- The recipient must be willing to write a note of thanks at the completion of Trimester 1, 2021 to the funder detailing how the scholarship has made an impact to them personally (these notes will be provided to the funder via the Advancement Office).

 - The scholarship cannot be deferred and recipient must commence studies in the year the scholarship is awarded.